babylonhealth/counterfactual-diagnosis/README.md

 The upcoming release of the code will include an API to allow the vignettes to be run on the models used in the [1].
 In the interim, the --reproduce flag runs the code on precompied results to produce the results presented in [1].
 Running run.py without --reproduce will run the inference engine on the models included in the repo, which are random noisy-OR networks.
 To run your own models, replace these and run the create_marginals method.

+**Please note that any information not used to generate the results in [1] is not included in the clinical vignettes.
+This includes doctor and patient information, and specifics such as disease and symptom concepts (other than the rareness of a disease)**

 To reproduce the results from the paper:

 ```